 One book, Abounding Health Naturally, by Sharon Jean Wiginton, even has Claude Bernard present at Pasteur’s deathbed to hear him recant.
 This is one spectacular story since Claude Bernard had died nearly 18 years before old Louis went.

-So, until someone can find the original source of this “rumor,” and since we published that rumor here once, I am happy to publish this retraction because the truth is the truth and that’s ultimately all I, as a journalist, want to publish.
+Without the source of this “rumor,” and since we published it here once, I am happy to publish this retraction because the truth is the truth and that’s ultimately all I, as a journalist, want to publish.

 The truth is, Pasteur never said it.